 Pac-Mania is a new spin on the original Pac-Man game (and 10th in the franchise) and was developed and published by Namco in 1987 for arcades.

 Pac-Mania is a new spin on the original Pac-Man game (and 10th in the franchise) and was developed and published by Namco in 1987 for arcades.
-In 1988 it was ported to multiple home platforms including C64, MSX, Atari ST, ZX Spectrum.
+In 1988 it was ported to multiple home platforms, including C64, MSX, Atari ST, and ZX Spectrum.

-The Amiga version, created by Teque for Namco, is considered the best one.
+The Amiga version, created by Teque for Namco, is considered the best.
 For some users, even better than the arcade.

 Review by: Tasha